bivafra/libbmb/README.md

 [source](include/utils/move.h)
 - [x] swap
-    * You're free to overload it
+    * You're free to overload it, but you should understand the consequences.
 - [x] move
 - [x] forward
 - [ ] forward_like